B.S.G. in Geology

 The Geology faculty at the University of Mississippi has broad experience in industry, academic research, and share a passion for student engagement.

-Freshmen may directly enroll in B.S.Geology with an ACT Math score of at least 25 (or SAT equiv) and 3.0 high school core GPA.
-Students transferring from other majors or from other institutions must have at least 2.25 cumulative GPA as well as 25 ACT Math score or at least a B in MATH 125 or higher math class.
+Freshmen may directly enroll in B.S.Geology with an ACT Math score of at least 24 (or SAT equiv) or 3.2 high school core GPA.
+Students transferring to the program from other majors or other institutions must have 2.25 cumulative GPA as well as 24 ACT Math score or 76 ALEKS math placement score or B in MATH 125 or higher math class.

 Meaghan Dice's current role with Shell Oil supports work in the deep water Gulf of Mexico.
 Her job tasks include analyzing geology and quantifying oil volumes of Miocene/Pliocene reservoirs.
 She also oversees drilling operations in the field and informs the multidisciplinary team of geologists as they drill.